How many times have you spent money on something and later wish you hadn't? We have all been there but we should always try and be careful.

 Reading up on the ins and outs of financing will help you better understand and manage your money.
 If you are visiting your local bank or setting up a new bank account, why not take home some brochures and leaflets to read what they provide for customers?

-Did you know Monzo is a digital online bank account you can download onto your mobile?
-The app tracks your spending immediately and helps craft a budget for you.
+Did you know there are digital online bank accounts available.
+Their apps can track your spending immediately and helps craft a budget for you.
 You can also spend and transfer your money at any time, all at your fingertips.

 Of course, the internet has a wide array of information available to let you do your own online research into all things finance.
 If you are a Foresters member, you could also use Lifelong Learning to help you achieve these personal goals.